cferdinandi/adventure/content/gm.md

 You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about why they're there, and what they've heard about the problem or situation.
 You can work these hooks into the story and use them to fill in missing details.

+You can also make the game a lot more exciting by starting players off right in the middle of the action, _after_ a quest has already been accepted.

 _Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery._

 {{<callout title="Example: The Tower of the Black Pearl">}}